teccr/chembot/Readme.md

 This bot contains the following features:
 * Slack Integration - It was designed to run as a Slack Application.
-* PubChem Integration - The bot connects to PubChem Public services to get information about compounds.
+* PubChem Integration - The bot connects to PubChem Public services to get information about chemical compounds.
-* Retrieval of chemical compound - Allows the user to retrieve chemical compound information.
+* Retrieval of chemical compound data - Allows the user to retrieve chemical compound information.
-* Download SDF files - Allow users to get SDF files with chemical properties and chemical structure information.
+* Download SDF files - Allows users to obtain SDF files with chemical properties and chemical structure information.

 Add the ChemBot application to your Slack account (Alpha version):

 <a href="https://slack.com/oauth/authorize?&client_id=201891926391.213563214386&scope=bot,chat:write:bot,team:read,channels:history"><img alt="Add to Slack" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcset="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x" /></a>

-In a scientific environment, it is important to have references about chemical compounds and its properties.
-It is common to see third party vendors offering specific solutions and catalogs to consult this information.
+In a scientific environment, is important to have references about the chemical compounds and their properties.
+Various vendors offer specific solutions and catalogs to consult this information.

-ChemBot uses Slack to provide a user-friendly interface to interact with Chemical Compound information.
-The bot connects to PubChem public services hosted by the National Center for Biotechnology Information ([PubChem](https://www.youtube.com/watch?v=-eNxsNd8sC4) mission).
+ChemBot uses Slack to provide a user-friendly interface to interact with chemical compound information.
+The bot connects to PubChem's public services, hosted by the National Center for Biotechnology Information ([PubChem](https://www.youtube.com/watch?v=-eNxsNd8sC4) mission).
 Using ChemBot, developers and scientists can get information and export results as files to be used in third party applications.
 The out of the box features in Slack give the users a powerful tool to share results quickly, visualize them and follow the progress on the work related to each result.

 For instructions on how to use ChemBot, please visit ChemBot's [Overview](https://google.com).
 For further details, visit the help section of this document.